theresanutz/theresanutz.github.io/_pages/research.md

 Müller, Nora, and Nutz, Theresa: Is the pill outdated?
 Development and predictors of hormonal contraception in Germany.

 Firl, Katrin, Müller, Nora, and Nutz, Theresa: Within-couple power constellations and postpartum contraceptive use: Evidence from Germany.

+Gritti, Davide and Nutz, Theresa: Gendered consequences of age heterogamy on wealth accumulation using multilevel dyad models.